Social Security recipients expected to get big benefit boost - NewsBreak

 Social Security recipients expected to get big benefit boost

-It's "not much help,” said 85-year-old Shirley Parker, who lives in Chatham on Chicago's South Side,

-Home maintenance costs and high grocery prices are cutting steeply into her budget.
-“Food is ridiculous.
-I come out with a bag full of groceries — $50 — don't have about 10 items,” she said.
+Millions of Social Security recipients will learn soon just how high a boost they’ll get in their benefits next year.

-The Social Security COLA was established to help seniors and other recipients manage the higher cost of food, fuel and other goods and services How well it does depends on what inflation does going forward.
+The increase to be announced Thursday, expected to be the largest in 40 years, is fueled by record high inflation and is meant to help cover the higher cost of food, fuel and other goods and services.
+How well it does that depends on inflation next year.

-A separate government report Thursday showed inflation newly accelerating.
-The Consumer Price Index rose 0.4 percent for September after just 0.1 percent in August and is up 8.2 percent for the past 12 months.
-Jobless claims for unemployment benefits rose for the week.

-The Social Security Administration said the estimated average monthly Social Security benefit for all retired workers will be $1,827 starting in January, according to an agency fact sheet.

-The boost in Social Security benefits will be coupled with a 3% drop in Medicare Part B premiums, meaning retirees will get the full impact of Social Security increase.
+The boost in benefits will be coupled with a 3% drop in Medicare Part B premiums, meaning retirees will get the full impact of the jump in Social Security benefits.

-"This year’s substantial Social Security cost-of-living adjustment is the first time in over a decade that Medicare premiums are not rising and shows that we can provide more support to older Americans who count on the benefits they have earned,” said Social Security Administration’s Acting Commissioner Kilolo Kijakazi.

-Colby Nelson, a spokesman for the AARP, said the benefits increase “will provide much needed relief to millions of Americans.”
-He called the annual cost-of-living increase “more crucial than ever as high inflation remains a problem for older Americans.”

 President Joe Biden has pledged to protect both Social Security and Medicare.
 “I’ll make them stronger,” he said last month.
 “And I’ll lower your cost to be able to keep them.”